TimXia7/3005-Course-Project/README.md

 - I needed the season_ids 90, 42, and 4 in subfolder 11, and season_id 44 in subfolder 2.

 - As a result, I got my match data from 90.json, 42.json, 4.json, and 44.json

+Additional Notes:

+1. All of the event types should be there.
+Note that most have no special attributes besides those already in the Event table (e.g. Ball Recovery), so they don't have their own table, but they are there!